-Welcome to the official website of writer Kathy Page, the UK/Canadian author of seven novels, including The Story of My Face, short-listed for the Orange Prize in 2002 and currently in development as a feature film; Alphabet, which was nominated for a Governor General’s Literary Award for fiction in 2005, and The Find, short-listed for a ReLit award in 2011.
+Kathy Page is the UK/Canadian author of eight novels, including The Story of My Face, short-listed for the Orange Prize in 2002; Alphabet, nominated for a Governor General’s Literary Award for fiction in 2005, and The Find, short-listed for a ReLit award in 2011.
 Her most recent novel, Dear Evelyn, won the 2018 Rogers Writers’ Trust Fiction Prize.
 The jury citation reads:

-Kathy Page is also an accomplished editor, workshop facilitator, and mentor to emerging writers.
-She has taught a wide variety of creative writing and fiction courses and workshops in universities and other institutions in the UK, Finland, Estonia – and now in Canada, where she has lived, on Salt Spring Island, BC, with her husband and two children since 2001.
-Information about mentoring and manuscript consultancy with Kathy Page, and about her writing workshops and courses, both online and face to face, is updated regularly.
+Kathy Page is also an accomplished editor, workshop facilitator, and a mentor to emerging writers.
+She has taught a wide variety of creative writing and fiction courses and workshops in universities and other institutions in the UK, Finland, Estonia – and now in Canada, where she has lived, on Salt Spring Island, BC, with her husband and family since 2001.
+Information about manuscript consultancy with Kathy Page, and about writing workshops and courses is updated periodically.

 Enjoy the site!
 It has recently been reconstructed so there may be glitches.
-Feedback and suggestions are welcome – please use the contact form.
+Feedback and suggestions are welcome.
+Please use the contact form.